Local candidates begin filing

 “I also want to fight for Social Services, so they can get the support they need, for staffing, et cetera, from the County.
 Another point is that I want to fight for the First Responders and EMS personnel,” McDaniels added.

-Macy Jones, of Taylorsville, filed as a Democratic candidate Dec.
+L. Macy Jones, of Taylorsville, filed as a Democratic candidate Dec.
 4 for the Alexander County Board of Commissioners.
 She is employed as Alexander County Head Start Director and is an ordained minister.
-(More information and a statement from Mrs. Jones will be printed as soon as it is available.)
+She has one daughter, Morgan Parsons, who resides in Raleigh.
+Jones’ education includes a Bachelor of Science from Gardner Webb University in Human Services, Master of Science from North Carolina Central University in Family & Consumer Sciences, Master of Divinity from Shaw University in Raleigh.
+Currently serving on the following boards: Consolidated Human Services Board, CVCC Early Childhood Advisory Council, Board of Directors for the Partnership for Children, Chair of the Advocacy Committee for the NC Head Start Association.
+She is a member of Macedonia Baptist Church, Hwy.
+90 East, Taylorsville.

+“When I was contemplating returning to my hometown in 2012, I took some time to go visit my mentor, friend, and former Professor from Shaw University Divinity School, Dr. Cheryl Kirk-Duggan.
+She and I talked about what returning home would look and feel like for me.
+I must admit I had mixed emotions about coming home, especially after living in Raleigh for almost 13 years.
+As we talked about my bitter-sweet emotions she said, “When you go home you should run for County Commissioner.”
+I just deflected the suggestion and didn’t give her comment much thought.

+“However, after being home almost 8 years and writing grants that required looking at county statistics, I started thinking very seriously about running for an elected position.
+I paid attention to the percentage of minorities living in Alexander County and to the rising number of substance abuse users.
+According to the Alexander County Snapshot report for the County Health Rankings & Roadmaps, 12.2% of the people living in Alexander County are people of color.
+According to this same report 49.2% of the people in the county are females.
+I compared the percentage of minorities to the number of minority representatives in elected positions.
+To my knowledge there aren’t any people of color in any elected positions; and there has never been a person of color elected as a County Commissioner.
+From what I’ve heard, Judy Moose and the late Dr. Ruby Little are the only females to have served on the Board of Commissioners.

 Board of Education